Czersk, Masovian Voivodeship

 Czersk was an important settlement in the past and is one of the oldest Mazovian cities, famous for ruins of a medieval castle constructed in the late 14th century.
-The village currently has a population of about 590, but in the past, it was a royal town of the Crown of the Kingdom of Poland.
-In 1247-1526, it was the capital of the Duchy of Czersk, one of medieval Polish duchies.
+It was a royal town of the Crown of the Kingdom of Poland in the past.
+In 1247–1526, it was the capital of the Duchy of Czersk, one of medieval Polish duchies.
 After incorporation of Mazovia into Poland (1526), the duchy was turned into the Czersk Land (see ziemia), part of Masovian Voivodeship (1526–1795).
 The Land of Czersk was divided into four counties - those of Czersk, Grójec, Garwolin (since 1539), and Warka.
 Czersk itself was the seat of castellans, who also were senators of the Polish–Lithuanian Commonwealth.

 Name

 Czersk was first mentioned in the Laurentian Codex, in which under the date 1142, it is spelled as Чьрньскъ (Čьrnьsk, Cz(i)rn(i)sk).
 In Polish-language sources, it was spelled Cirnsk (1236-1237), Cyrnsko (1242), Czyersko (1456), and later, Czyrnsk or Czyrnsko.
 These forms were later simplified into Czyrsko, which in late Middle Ages changed into Czersk.
 The name probably comes from the Czarna river, a tributary to the Vistula River.